kelvinfkr/adaptive-strategies-for-climate-change-adaptation-An-application-for-flood-risk-management/README.md

 Here we uploaded part of the codes as example.
-We will upload the full data repository after the paper get published in our github.
+The code would be compiled in the following procedure:
+In the main code file, there are some optimization tool boxes from monopt which some of the optimization functions relies on.

+First we need to run the generate_parameters_for_surge_convolution_distribution (with slr cases prepared).

+Then we could run the main optimization files, for example, static optimal which solves the optimal seawall height under static case.

+And others like dp, bayesin_dp, etc... with the given name.

+The policies could be evaluated by static_evaluation or DP_evaluation, which gives an evaluation of the whole policies case by case.

+One could change the simulation area by editing the head settings, which gives: